akto-api-security/Documentation/testing/akto-in-ci-cd.md

               --compressed`
 * Add a post deployment hook in your CI/CD tool.
 Add the above curl command as part of post deployment.
 For example, Jenkins post deployment hook should look like -
 <img width="1069" alt="Untitled" src="https://user-images.githubusercontent.com/91221068/226264229-71f8cdd8-63ba-4fd2-a363-01804e923831.png">
+* If you have hosted Akto in your VPC, please ensure the CI/CD machine can reach Akto's dashboard.
+You might have to change Security rules on Akto-Load-Balancer accordingly.
 * If you want this to become better, please create a GitHub issue [here](https://github.com/akto-api-security/akto/issues).
 Or even better, contribute!
 We are open source!